Assignment Ace

 Story Boards

-The storyboard I created was a user procrastinating while watching TV. they get a notification on their phone and realise how close a deadline is the next day.
+The storyboard I created was a user procrastinating while watching TV.
+They get a notification on their phone and realise how close a deadline is the next day.
 The user then starts working and in the end submits their assignment on time.

 The other storyboard is a user hanging out with friends, they receive a notification saying that the assignment is due in 8 weeks, they ignore the message and continues hanging out with friends.
 A few weeks later, they receive another notification, they then start the assignment and have it in on time without stress.